Mitsubishi i-MiEV: United States

-Initial availability is limited and the initial roll-out markets include California, Hawaii, Oregon, and Washington, followed by the Northeastern states.
+Initial availability was limited and the initial roll-out markets included California, Hawaii, Oregon, and Washington, followed by the Northeastern states.
 Nationwide availability was expected by mid-2012.
 The first delivery to a fleet customer took place on December 8, 2011, in San Francisco.
 The first delivery went to City CarShare, a non-profit carsharing service that operates in San Francisco, Oakland, and Berkeley.
 The first individual customer delivery took place on Honolulu, Hawaii, on December 12, 2011.
 Sales increased from 80 units in 2011 to 588 in 2012, and rose to 1,029 during 2013.
 Sales fell to only 196 in 2014.
 A total of 1,893 i cars had been sold in the U.S. through December 2014.

-Changes to 2014 model year vehicles included driver and front passenger heated seats, CHAdeMO DC quick charge port, battery warming system, heated side view mirrors, rear door speakers, 8A/12A switchable Level 1 charging cable (approximate charge time from near empty to fully charged – 22 hours for 8 amp/14 hours for 12 amp), charge port lamp, leather-covered steering wheel and shift knob, passenger-side vanity mirror with lid, numerous decorative color/trim upgrades, aluminum wheels, front fog lights, new daytime running lights (DRL), black-out door sash trim, US$6,130 lower price before incentives.
+Changes to 2014 model year vehicles included driver and front passenger heated seats, CHAdeMO DC quick charge port, battery warming system, heated side view mirrors, rear door speakers, 8A/12A switchable Level 1 charging cable (approximate charge time from near empty to fully charged – 22 hours for 8 amp/14 hours for 12 amp), charge port lamp, leather-covered steering wheel and shift knob, passenger-side vanity mirror with lid, numerous decorative color/trim upgrades, aluminum wheels, front fog lights, new daytime running lights (DRL), black-out door sash trim, and a US$6,130 lower price before incentives.

-In August 2017, a Mitsubishi representative confirmed that the i-Miev had been discontinued in the United States.
+In August 2017, a Mitsubishi representative confirmed that the i-MiEV had been discontinued in the United States.